commercetools/serverless-commercetools-plugin/README.md

                                }'

 Note: The Lambda ARN is smartly assembled by the plugin.
 Thus you do not need to add it explicitly to the post body.

+For Google Cloud Platform function deploys simple set the CTP_POST_BODY to use the HTTP destination as outlined in the commercetools API Extension documentation.

 Example 2.
 Subscriptions: